Code-Life-S/SpellCraft-Tcg/MD_files/Tasks/Arena_mode_task.md

 # Arena mode task

-For this task, you will :
+For this task, you will:
 - Replace the "Credits" menu in the mainMenuScreen by a new menu entry "Arena mode"
 - Place our new "Arena mode" between "Start adventure" and "Deck builder" entries
 - Create a new Arena mode (explanation and rules below)

 # Arena mode gameplay
 The arena mode will be based on Hearthstone's arena mode.
-We will split this arena mode in two screens :
+We will split this arena mode in two screens:
 - arenaBuilder screen : the player will create its arena deck
-- arenaAdventure screen : The player will play a game (using gamescreen) with his arena deck and with a few special rules for the arena mode.
+- arenaAdventure screen : The player will play a game, using gamescreen, with his arena deck and with a few special rules for the arena mode.

 # Arena mode : Task part 1